PAZHAM UNNIYAPPAM - baked!

 - Before making the unniyappams, heat and brown the butter in a pan and add it to the batter.
 If using coconut slices instead of grated coconut, fry the slices in the butter or ghee.

-- Pre-heat the Babycakes maker till the green light turns on.
+- Preheat the Babycakes maker till the green light turns on.

 - Using a spoon, pour the batter into the molds.
 You should hear a sizzling sound when you do this.
 Close the lid and cook for 7 minutes.

 - After 7 minutes, open the lid using a kitchen towel, or the steam will burn your hands.
 Using a wooden skewer, take out the unniyappams from the molds.
+To bake the next batch, preheat the babycakes maker till the green light tutns on and then pour the next batch.

 NOTES